+The dot format produces dot files that can be processed and visualized using the GraphViz package.
 The first two comand lines below are equivalent to the third one.

 '''

 $ vcsn-char-b -odot cat b1.xml > b1.dot

 $ dotty b1.dot

-$

 $ vcsn-char-b display b1.xml

-$

 '''